 For more on disposal options and costs, check out our blog article: How to Dispose of Used Rags and Oil Absorbents.

-At the end of the day, all of these options do a fair job of preventing slips and spills.
-If you are conducting a 5S or lean project, you are looking to reduce facility costs, or you want to reduce your landfill liability, consider a reusable oil absorbent solution for your leaks, drips, and spills.
+All of these options do a fair job of preventing slips and spills.
+However, if you are conducting a 5S or lean project, you are looking to reduce facility costs, or you want to reduce your landfill liability, consider a reusable oil absorbent solution from ITU AbsorbTech for your leaks, drips, and spills.